 Genetics is also an aspect that influences their composition, although training and adaptation to exercise can change that reality.
 In the latter case, what happens is not that some fibers are transformed into others, but that they become adapted to certain exercises through practice.

-Below, we’ll tell you in more detail what the main features of each of them are:
+Below, we will tell you in more detail what are the main characteristics of each of the muscle fibers.

 - Fast fibers.
 White or type IIB fibers spring into action as soon as we do anaerobic exercise.
 They respond, therefore, to high intensity and short duration activity.
 They stand out for their ability to generate a lot of energy in a short time, as well as a lot of strength.
 They have less vascularization, as they do not need as much oxygen as the others.
 On the other hand, they tire out more quickly.